cdk8s-team/cdk8s-plus/docs/java.md

 - *Type:* `java.lang.String`

-The unique, namespace-global, name of this object inside the Kubernetes cluster.
+The unique, namespace-global, name of an object inside the Kubernetes cluster.

 ---